azizmithani/roast/README.md

-# ROAST: A tool for Reference-free Optimisation of Assembled SuperTranscriptomes
+# ROAST: a tool for reference-free optimization of supertranscriptome assemblies
+a
 Program: ROAST (Reference free Optimization of Assembled Supertranscriptomes)
 Version: 1.0.0 (using bamtools 2.4.0 and boost c++ libraries)